rebazp/P1RebazPage/README.md

 ## Features

-The site contains a homepage which describes who Rebaz Pappiland is.
+The homepage describes who Rebaz Pappiland is.
 A gallery page with pictures from Rebaz most special memories witht the goal to make the readers create their own memories.
-It can be something just as easy as take a walk in the nearest wood or beach.
+It can be something just as easy as take a walk somewhere beautiful or try martial arts.
+A footer with external links to Rebaz Pappiland social media.
-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ### Existing Features